Hakuba Ski Resorts

 Hakuba Accommodation

 Hakuba covers the full spectrum of lodging from backpacker hostels to deluxe accommodation.
 There are lots of Hakuba hotels, some Japanese style inns where you can sleep on the floor, and self-contained apartments and houses.
 Hakuba accommodation is situated in various villages which all have quite different personalities.
-Echoland and Happo are popular with partygoers, whilst at the other end of the spectrum, Norikura and Tsugaike have retained old-school Hakuba culture.
-You’ll find info on the pros and cons of each village on the Hakuba accommodation page.
+You’ll find info on the pros and cons of each village on the Hakuba accommodation listings page, along with a map, accommodation availability and rates, and the ability to book.

 Facilities & Services